almond-sh/almond/README.md

 Some example notebooks can be found in the [examples](https://github.com/alexarchambault/jupyter-scala/tree/master/examples)
-directory: you can follow [macrology 201](https://github.com/alexarchambault/jupyter-scala/blob/master/examples/tutorials/Macrology.ipynb) in a notebook, use compiler plugins like [simulacrum](https://github.com/alexarchambault/jupyter-scala/blob/master/examples/libraries/Simulacrum.ipynb) from notebooks, use a type level library like [PureCSV](https://github.com/alexarchambault/jupyter-scala/blob/master/examples/libraries/PureCSV.ipynb), etc. **More to come.**
+directory: you can follow [macrology 201](https://github.com/alexarchambault/jupyter-scala/blob/master/examples/tutorials/Macrology.ipynb) in a notebook, use compiler plugins like [simulacrum](https://github.com/alexarchambault/jupyter-scala/blob/master/examples/libraries/Simulacrum.ipynb) from notebooks, use a type level library to [parse CSV](https://github.com/alexarchambault/jupyter-scala/blob/master/examples/libraries/PureCSV.ipynb), setup a notebook for [psp-std](https://github.com/alexarchambault/jupyter-scala/blob/master/examples/libraries/psp-std.ipynb) etc. **More to come.**

 ## Internals